severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

   digital record of their lives, we aim at shifting the power to the asylum
   seekers: they will have *one*, *opposable* multi-media record that they can keep with them, and replay at will.
-The project team specifically includes a lawyer, Katheryn Cronin (specialised in refugees rights) who will advise on the legal aspects.
+The project team specifically includes a lawyer, Kathryn Cronin (specialised in refugees rights) who will advise on the legal aspects.
 - also, positive impact on **mental health** of the children, at two levels: alleviating some of the stress of the asylum seeking process (with the digital